kappter/slidecraft/README.markdown

 ## Usage
 1. Open the app in a browser (desktop, phone, or projector).
-2. Select a theme (Light, Dark, Blue, or Green) from the dropdown for optimal visibility.
+2. Select a theme (Light or Dark) from the dropdown for optimal visibility.
 3. Upload a CSV file containing process steps (see [CSV Format](#csv-format) below).
 4. Click or tap to advance through the steps, or use “Previous”/“Next” buttons or arrow keys.
 5. Complete the 5-question multiple-choice quiz.